neurotrino/reservoir/README.md

 environment.
 To get started, clone this repository and follow the instructions below.

 ### Creating a [Python virtual environment](docs.python.org/3/tutorial/venv)
-`setup.py` will create in the virtual environment `msnn-custom-evars.pth`, which in turn creates particular environmental variables any time that virtual environment is active.
+`setup.py` will create in the virtual environment `msnn-custom-envars.pth`, which in turn creates particular environmental variables any time that virtual environment is active.
 For a list of such variables, while in the virtual environment, run a Python script like